In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

 One more very important fact most people seem to forget, it’s the idea that if you consume fenugreek alone, on an empty stomach, you are going to have some nasty side effects, even if you have less than six tablespoons.

 I know that this idea may seem strange, but it’s the truth, for some people, consuming fenugreek on an empty stomach, even very small amounts, can be quite problematic and is going to cause different stomach problems.

-We are going to talk more about this later in this post and this is also the reason why I have always advised my readers to consume fenugreek after a nice meal, preferably breakfast.
+We are going to talk more about this later in this post, and this is also the reason why I have always advised my readers to consume fenugreek after a nice meal, preferably breakfast.

-A nice meal can be some few bites of bread or an apple for example; the idea here is to never consume fenugreek on an empty stomach.
+A nice meal can be some few bites of bread or an apple, for example; the idea here is never to consume fenugreek on an empty stomach.